ipatavatsizz/git-comment-commit/README.md

-# git-comment-commit
+# Git Comment Commit

-Git-Comment-Commit extension allows you to easily comment per file commits.
+Git Comment Commit allows you to easily commit per file commits.

+> This extension only handles adding and committing files but not pushing.

 ## Features

-- Input commit when save
+- Find comment and save to fasten committing per file
-- Comment commit when save
+- Input and Comment commit types

-> Tip: When auto save enabled, we recommend comment committing option.
 ## Requirements

-> This extension uses simpleGit to access git.
+> This extension uses simpleGit automatically to access git.
 You do not need to any specific configuration.

 ## Extension Settings